remowxdx/AoC-2020/README.md

 of the strings... and reading the wording of the problem:

 - it took me too much time to parse the policy part of the input
-- I didn't realized that I left a space at the start of the password, thus changing the indexing of the position of the letters.
+- I didn't realized that I left a space at the start of some passwords, thus changing the indexing of the position of the letters.
 - I didn't read the *"exactly one of these positions"* although it was emphasized.